cferdinandi/vanilla-js-toolkit/content/helpers/_index.md

 Helper functions make complicated or repetitive tasks a bit easier, and keep your code DRY (an acronym for *Don't Repeat Yourself*).

-*Unless otherwise noted, these helper functions work in all modern browsers on desktop and mobile.
-You can extend support back further with [polyfills](/polyfills).*
+_Unless otherwise noted, these helper functions work in all modern browsers on desktop and mobile._

 {{<cta for="funnel">}}